 - Money can grant you freedom from being locked into a job that you don’t enjoy.

 - Money can provide the tools necessary to achieve progress in pursuing your goals.

-- Money can afford you time off to and a chance to spend time with people that matter to you.
+- Money can afford you time off and a chance to spend time with people that matter to you.

 - Money can give you the ability to provide charity and community contribution, bringing meaning and purpose to your life.

-Yes, money is important in those areas where it is important, and not at all important in those areas where it not important.
+Yes, money is important in those areas where it is important, and not at all important in those areas where it is not important.

 So I believe striving to be Rich, striving for financial independence is worthwhile, but it’s a marathon rather than a sprint.

 Yet it’s a race worth running because it will allow you to live your life by design.

 You will be more in control of your life.

 But think about it…how much money is enough?